-The PTPA negotiations began in May 2004, when the United States, Colombia, Peru, and Ecuador participated in the first round of negotiations for a U.S.-Andean free trade agreement (FTA).1 After thirteen rounds of talks, however, negotiators failed to reach an agreement.
-Peru continued negotiations alone with the United States and concluded a bilateral agreement in December 2005.
-On January 6, 2006, President Bush notified the Congress of his intention to enter into a free trade agreement with Peru.
-Colombia also continued negotiations with the United States in January 2006, and this agreement was concluded on February 27 and signed on November 22, 2006.

-Implementing legislation for a PTPA must be approved yet by Congress for the agreement to take effect.
-Legislation has not been introduced during the 110th Congress.
-An implementing bill may be considered by the U.S. Congress under Title XXI (Bipartisan Trade Promotion Authority Act of 2002) of the Trade Act of 2002 (P.L.
+The PTPA negotiations began in May 2004, when the United States, Colombia, Peru, and Ecuador participated in the first round of negotiations for a U.S.-Andean free trade agreement (FTA).
+After thirteen rounds of talks, however, negotiators failed to reach an agreement.
+Peru continued negotiations alone with the United States and concluded the bilateral agreement in December 2005.
+Implementing legislation for the PTPA was considered by the U.S. Congress under Title XXI (Bipartisan Trade Promotion Authority Act of 2002) of the Trade Act of 2002 (P.L.
 107-210), which requires an expedited process with limited debate and an up or down vote.
-Trade Promotion Authority (TPA) procedures require the President to submit formally the agreement and implementing legislation to Congress after entering into an agreement, but there is no time limit for the Administration to do this.
-On June 28, 2006, the Peruvian Congress voted 79 to 14 to approve the agreement.
+Trade Promotion Authority (TPA) procedures require the President to submit formally the agreement and implementing legislation to Congress after entering into an agreement.

 In early 2007, a number of Members of Congress indicated that some of the agreement's provisions would have to be strengthened to gain their approval, particularly relating to core labor standards.
 After several months of negotiation, Congress and the Administration reached an agreement on May 10, 2007 on a new bipartisan trade framework that calls for the inclusion of core labor and environmental standards in the text of pending and future trade agreements.
-On June 25, 2007, U.S. Trade Representative Susan Schwab announced that the United States reached an agreement with Peru on a number of legally-binding amendments to the PTPA on labor, the environment, and other matters to reflect the bipartisan agreement of May 10.
+On June 25, 2007, U.S. Trade Representative Susan Schwab announced that the United States reached an agreement with Peru on a number of legally binding amendments to the PTPA on labor, the environment, and other matters to reflect the bipartisan agreement of May 10.
 On June 27, 2007, Peru's unicameral Congress voted 70 to 38 in favor of the amendments to the PTPA.